ghc-proposals/ghc-proposals/proposals/0000-forscoped_quantifier.rst

        yys = reverse ys

 ``ScopedTypeVariables`` extension for all non-quantifiered type variables try to find local scope.
-If local scope is not found,``forall`` quantifier is used.
+If local scope is not found, universally ``forall`` quantifier is used.

 But for ``forscoped`` type variable ``ScopedTypeVariables`` extension must check for local scope only.
 If local scope is not found error must occur.